LIFEHUBBER

 What appears notable

-Based on the repository subtree, the notable angle is the combination of 3D-printed hardware and a lower-cost posture for physical AI experimentation.
+Based on the repository subtree, the notable part is physical: 3D-printed hardware sits alongside the robotic-arm and embodied-AI workflow.

 Before using